PundiAI/pundi-docs/pundi-aifx/developers/modules.md

     Block reward = Total block verification reward + Transaction fee

-    Assume the following: Voting rate is 100% (all valid validator node participates the block verification voting); Total block verification reward per block is 20 FX; and the block reward can be further divided into 3 parts:
+    Assume the following: Voting rate is 100% (all valid validator node participates the block verification voting); Total block verification reward per block is 20 apundiai; and the block reward can be further divided into 3 parts:

     *   Part 1: The proposal block reward for block proposer:

         Formula: Total block verification reward \* ( base proposal block reward + current block proposer reward \* (current voting power of the proposing validator node / total validator voting power)

-        The proposal block reward: 20 \* (0.01 + 0.04 ) \* 1 = 1FX
+        The proposal block reward: 20 \* (0.01 + 0.04 ) \* 1 = 1apundiai

-        The remaining balance of block verification reward per block: 20 - 1 = 19FX
+        The remaining balance of block verification reward per block: 20 - 1 = 19apundiai
     *   Part 2: Block verification reward of all valid validator node

         The verification block reward that belongs to all validator nodes: